csu-cs/csci-235/docs/notes/01-algorithms.md

 Chess is a good analogy:

--   6 types of pieces, each moves in a simple pattern.
+-   6 types of pieces; each piece moves in a simple pattern.
--   Possible/playable chess games (assuming an avg. game has 30 moves) is 4,670,033.
+-   Possible/playable chess games (assuming an avg. game has 30 moves) are 4,670,033.

 ### Algorithms